 - Barley: Believe it or not, barley tends to taste slightly nutty.
 Finlandia (yep, it's made in Finland) is a common brand.

 - Potato: Potato-based vodka tends to have a fuller, earthy flavor.
 Popular brands include Luksusowa, Zodiac, and Woody Creek.

 - Grape: It may be hard to believe there is a grape vodka that tastes like lemon.
 Cîroc is probably the most popular brand, but there are others available as well.

-Many brands of vodka make flavored options.
-Citrus flavored vodka is a good option to keep on hand for a variety of cocktails.
+Many brands of vodka also make flavored options.
+Citrus-flavored vodka is a good option to keep on hand for a variety of cocktails.

 How to Pick A Bottle of Vodka

 If you're looking to make cocktails or mixed drinks with other flavor profiles (like a bloody Mary or Moscow mule), then you'll want to grab a bottle of unflavored vodka.